Aktualisiert: 21. Aug. 2022

-Plus they contain many gut healthy lacto bacteria.
-And that helps with better digestion and better assimilation of those foods, and generally with better immune system.
-Thus with better health.
+Plus, they contain many gut healthy lacto bacteria.
+And that helps with better digestion and better assimilation of those foods, and it strengthens the immune system.
+This in consequence ensures better health.

 There are some other beneficial processes that happen during the fermentation process.

 Here are some passages from BBC GoodFood about them.